Dash-Industry-Forum/Test-Assets-Dataset-Public/README.md

 - Test vectors for the test cases.
 - Dynamic management of the attributes all the models

-A live demo of the tool can be found [here](http://testassets.dashif.org/) .
+A live demo of the tool can be found [here](http://testassets.dashif.org/).
 This repository provides the server-side functionality of the tool.
 It is supposed to run alongside the [Test-Assets-UI](https://github.com/Dash-Industry-Forum/Test-Assets-UI-public).

-##Architecture
+## Architecture

 ![](https://github.com/Dash-Industry-Forum/Test-Assets-Dataset-Public/blob/master/doc/diagrams/dashif-test-assets-dataset-architecture.png)